pyinfra-dev/pyinfra/docs/getting_started.rst

 .. code:: shell

-    pyinfra -v inventory.py deploy.py  # the optional verbose flag '-v' will print the command output
+    pyinfra inventory.py deploy.py

 That's the basics of ``pyinfra``!
 Possible next steps:

-+ If you like to dive right into the code check out `the examples on GitHub <https://github.com/Fizzadar/pyinfra/tree/master/examples>`_
++ If you like to dive right into the code check out `the examples on GitHub <https://github.com/Fizzadar/pyinfra/tree/master/examples>`_.
-+ You can also read the :doc:`building a deploy guide <./deploys>` which covers pyinfra's deploy features
++ Read the :doc:`building a deploy guide <./deploys>` which covers pyinfra's deploy features.
 + Or :doc:`the CLI user guide <./cli>` which covers ad-hoc usage of ``pyinfra``.